pocscz06/SD_JavaCRUD/README.md

 1. Create a new MySQL database in DBeaver (like we did in the lab)
-2. Create a DBVars.env file.
+2. Create a DBVars.env file in the root project directory.
 It should be formatted as such:

 ```
 DB_URL=jdbc:mysql://localhost:3306/yourdbname